Pinkowo/Bunny-And-Kitty/README.md

 * **S** to go down

 Bunny shoot carrots automatically when it move to the right spots of the six ways.
-When Kitty was hit by carrot, Bunny won.
+When Kitty is hit by carrot, Bunny win.

 ![Kitty](https://github.com/Pinkowo/Bunny-And-Kitty/blob/master/pics/Kitty.png)
 ### Kitty